unrealwork/atsd-use-cases/research/python-budget/README.md

 The [Federal Reserve Economic Research Division](https://fred.stlouisfed.org/)(FRED) of the St. Louis Federal Reserve publishes publicly available data on a range of topics related to macroeconomic trends such as GDP, employment and other national statistics.

-This article will focus on the [`AD01RC1Q027SBEA`](https://fred.stlouisfed.org/series/AD01RC1Q027SBEA) series which tracks net lending and borrowing of the United States Government.
+This article focuses on the [`AD01RC1Q027SBEA`](https://fred.stlouisfed.org/series/AD01RC1Q027SBEA) series which tracks net lending and borrowing of the United States Government.

 ### Handling Special Items

 The `AD01RC1Q027SBEA` series is annualized and each quarterly value is therefore multiplied by `4` to arrive at an annual estimate.
-This calculation is used to show the annual total should a specific quarter's trends be replicated over the course of the year.
-During the final quarter of 2017, a **potential** `$250` billion windfall from one-time corporate repatriation taxes was added to the total by virtue of annualized calculation.
-As a result, the `$250` billion extra quarterly income was translated into `$1` trillion after transformation.
+This calculation is used to show the annual total if the trends of a specific quarter are replicated over the course of the year.
+During the final quarter of 2017, a **potential** `$250` billion windfall from one-time corporate repatriation taxes is added to the total by virtue of annualized calculation.
+As a result, the `$250` billion extra quarterly income is translated into `$1` trillion after transformation.
 The original [FRED blog post](https://fredblog.stlouisfed.org/?s=surplus) discussing this data includes a visualization which considers this annualized value:

 ![](./images/fred-chart.png)

-As a result of this transformation, the annual budget of the U.S. government is estimated to be a positive `$14.68` million, an accomplishment that was last reported in 2001.
+As a result of this transformation, the annual budget of the U.S. government is estimated to be a positive `$14.68` million, an accomplishment last reported in 2001.

 This article illustrates how SQL and the declarative graphics library in ATSD can be utilized to perform ad-hoc data transformations such as the removal of special items.